therealcouchpotato/nonaxe/README.md

 To use:

 	0. Compile the emu
-	1. Fill in your card info (ATR, IDs, serials) below
+	1. Fill in your card info (ATR, IDs, serials) in noname.ini.readme
 		Hint: OSCAM can show you most of them, STB info menus may show you the rest.
 		Don't change the length of IDs and serials in the example config.
 		Prepend with 00s instead if shorter